Sanjaya2002/Sanjaya2002.github.io/index.md

 # Hello, I'm Sanjaya Weerakoon 👋

 I'm a **hardworking Computer Science student** with a passion for coding, problem-solving, and teamwork — both on and off the rugby field.
-When I'm not building software, you can find me strategizing plays on the pitch or exploring new technologies.
+When I'm not building software, you can find me strategizing plays on the pitch or exploring new technologies.<br><br>
 <center><img src = "me.jpg" width="300px" height ="300px"></center>

 ---